The Benefits of Breastfeeding Cannot be Underestimated for Mother and Child

 - 12 to 24 Months (and beyond): Breastfeeding can continue alongside a regular diet, as long as it’s mutually desired by mother and child.

-“If you’re considering breastfeeding or supporting someone who is, it’s worth knowing that even partial breastfeeding can offer many of these benefits,” said Dr. Patterson.
+“If you’re considering breastfeeding or supporting someone who is, it’s worth knowing that even partial breastfeeding can offer many of these benefits,” said Becsi.

 Kaiser Permanente offers valuable information about breastfeeding.